Peter Hotez

-Peter Jay Hotez (born May 5, 1958) is an American scientist, pediatrician, and advocate in the fields of global health, vaccinology, and neglected tropical disease control.
-He serves as founding dean of the National School of Tropical Medicine, Professor of Pediatrics and Molecular Virology & Microbiology at Baylor College of Medicine, where he is also Director of the Texas Children's Hospital Center for Vaccine Development and Endowed Chair in Tropical Pediatrics.
+Peter Jay Hotez (born May 5, 1958) is an American scientist, physician, pediatrician, and advocate in the fields of global health, vaccinology, and neglected tropical disease control.
+He serves as founding dean of the National School of Tropical Medicine, Professor of Pediatrics and Molecular Virology and Microbiology at Baylor College of Medicine.
+At the Texas Children's Hospital he is director of the Texas Children's Hospital Center for Vaccine Development and he holds its Endowed Chair in Tropical Pediatrics.
 He also serves as a University Professor of Biology at Baylor University.

-Hotez served previously as president of the American Society of Tropical Medicine and Hygiene and is a founding Editor-in-Chief of PLOS Neglected Tropical Diseases.
-He is also the co-director of Parasites Without Borders, a global nonprofit organization with a focus on those suffering from parasitic diseases in subtropical environments.
+Hotez served previously as president of the American Society of Tropical Medicine and Hygiene.
+He is a founding editor-in-chief of PLOS Neglected Tropical Diseases.
+He is the co-director of Parasites Without Borders, a global nonprofit organization with a focus on those suffering from parasitic diseases in subtropical environments.

 Early life and education

-Hotez was born in Hartford, Connecticut to a Jewish family.
+Hotez was born in Hartford, Connecticut.
 His father Edward J. Hotez was a World War II veteran in the United States Navy.

-Growing up in West Hartford, Hotez graduated from Hall High School.
-In 1980, he earned a Bachelor of Arts in molecular biophysics and biochemistry magna cum laude (Phi Beta Kappa) from Yale University, in 1986 a Doctor of Philosophy from Rockefeller University, and in 1987 a Doctor of Medicine from Weill Cornell Medical College.
+He grew up in West Hartford and is a graduate of Hall High School.
+In 1980, he earned a bachelor of arts in molecular biophysics and biochemistry, magna cum laude (Phi Beta Kappa) from Yale University.

+In 1986, he was awarded a doctor of philosophy from Rockefeller University.
+In 1987, he was awarded a doctor of medicine degree from Weill Cornell Medical College.
 His doctoral dissertation and postdoctoral research were in hookworm molecular pathogenesis and vaccine development.

 Research and career

 Early research

 Hotez was awarded postdoctoral positions in molecular parasitology and pediatric infectious diseases at Yale University School of Medicine, where he subsequently became an assistant professor in 1992 and an associate professor in 1995.
-His early research focused on the pathogenesis and molecular mechanisms of human hookworm infection that eventually led to his patented vaccine now in clinical trials, as well as a vaccine against schistosomiasis, also in clinical trials, either of which could be the first successful vaccine for humans to protect against a multi-cellular parasite.
+His early research focused on the pathogenesis and molecular mechanisms of human hookworm infection that eventually led to his patented vaccine went into clinical trials, as well as a vaccine against schistosomiasis, also researched in clinical trials, either of which could be the first successful vaccine for humans to protect against a multi-cellular parasite.